Rohit-Saini7/21-Geolocation/README.md

 # TwentyFirst challange of [JavaScript30](https://javascript30.com/)

-.
+This tell us our geolocation which includes longitude, latitude, accuracy and speed with GMT.
+Location permission is required for its proper finctioning.
 To experience on your own visit [here](https://rohit-saini7.github.io/21-Geolocation/).

 ## What is JavaScript 30